xsevcika2/MovieFinder/README.md

 ```

 > **Warning**
+>
-> This project does not contain Redux.
-> There are no code comments yet.
-> Still many things to improve.
+> This project does not contain Redux, there are no code comments yet, and there are still many things to improve.

 I wish you the best of luck with testing the app! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px">